timedilatesme/manim-projects/README.md

 # YoutubeProjects
 This Repository will be updated whenever I make a new video for youtube.
-It will contain the source code for all the animations that I use in my videos, Feel Free to use them.
+It will contain the source code for all the animations that I use in my videos.